Kotlin/kotlin-by-example/examples/01_introduction/01_Hello world.md

 1. Kotlin code is usually defined in packages.
 Package specification is optional: If you don't specify a package in a source file, its content goes to the default package.
 2. An entry point to a Kotlin application is the `main` function.
 In Kotlin 1.3, you can declare `main` without any parameters.
 The return type is not specified, which means that the function returns nothing.
 3. `println` and `print` writes a line to the standard output with cursor ending no new line and in same line respectively.
 It is imported implicitly.

-Also note that semicolons are optional.
+**NOTE** : semicolons `;` are optional.

 In Kotlin versions earlier than 1.3, the `main` function must have a parameter of type `Array<String>`.